swaptacular/swpt_creditors_ui/README.md

 # an empty string.
 FIND_ISSUERS_URL=https://www.google.com/maps

-# If your creditors agent node performs automatic exchanges, and you
+# If your creditors agent node performs automatic exchanges, then set
-# use an existing Swaptacular currency as base currency for the
-# exchanges, then set this to be the base currency's "debtor info
+# these to the base currency's "debtor info locator" and "debtor ID".
-# locator".
-The default is an empty string.
-(Note: In order to be
+# The defaults are an empty strings.
+(Note: In order to be traded,
-# traded, currencies must be pegged to other currencies, thus forming
+# currencies must be pegged to other currencies, thus forming a
-# a "peg-tree".
+# "peg-tree".
 At the root of the peg-tree sits the "base currency".)
 BASE_DEBTOR_INFO_LOCATOR=https://demo.swaptacular.org/debtors/5877400199/public
+BASE_DEBTOR_ID=5877400199

 # The root path of the Web App.
 For example, when BASE_URL is
 # "/wabapp", the Web App will be served at "/wabapp/".
 The default is